core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Alternatively, there are also methods to encode the application group name within the CoAP request, even though it is not encoded within the group URI.
 An example of such method is summarized below.

-* The application group name can be encoded in a new (e.g. custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out.
+* The application group name can be encoded in a new (e.g., custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out.

    Upon receiving the request as a member of the targeted CoAP group, each CoAP server would, by design, understand this Option, decode it and treat the result as an application group name.